Cycling UK's Cycling Statistics

 In 2016, more new cycles were sold in Great Britain than new cars registered: 3 million cycles + v 2.7 million cars (Government's vehicle licensing statistics,Table VEH 0150).

-Obviously, how much each household spends on transport varies widely, but on average, it's around £72.70 a week.
+Obviously, how much each household spends on transport varies widely, but it was around £80.80 a week on average in 2018.
 Only a tiny amount of this goes on bicycles - not needing to buy fuel is, of course, a big saving.